-Children's Social Care, we will monitor evidence of:
+Children's Social Care

-- Reduced Children In Need (CIN), Child Protection (CP), Children Looked After (CLA) numbers, whilst increasing lower tier intervention for early help; - Increased numbers of in-house foster carers and an increase in the percentage of children placed within NELC; - Increased permanent workers and reduced levels of caseloads across all services, including early help.
+- · Improved quality of practice shown through audits of case files; - Reduced Children In Need (CIN), Child Protection (CP), Cared for Children numbers, whilst increasing lower tier intervention for early help; - Increased numbers of in-house foster carers and an increase in the percentage of children placed within NELC; - Increased permanent workers and reduced levels of caseloads across all services, including early help.

-Health, we will:
+Health, we will aim

-- Increase the percentage of children having a timely 2.5 year developmental check through the increased capacity of health visitors; - Increase the proportion of children and young people accessing support from NHS funded community mental health services (NHS LTP); - See the proportion of children and young people who are seen within the agreed waiting times target (locally agreed) met.
+- To increase the percentage of children having a timely 2.5 year developmental check by the Healthy Visiting Service; - To increase the proportion of children and young people accessing support from NHS funded community mental health services (NHS LTP); - To increase the proportion of children and young people who are seen within the agreed waiting times target (locally agreed).